learn-co-curriculum/react-rails-project-setup-guide/README.md

 When running React and Rails in development, you'll need two separate servers running on different ports: React on port 4000, and Rails on port 3000.
-Whenever you want to make a request to your Rails API from React, you'll need to make sure that our requests are going to port 3000.
+Whenever you want to make a request to your Rails API from React, you'll need to make sure that requests are going to port 3000.

 You can simplify this process of making requests to the correct port by using `create-react-app` in development to [proxy the requests to our API][proxy].